 BILSKY, MOSES, merchant and communal leader; b.
 10 Dec.
 1829 in Kovno (Kaunas, Lithuania), son of Ely Bilsky; m.
-1874 Pauline Reich in Brooklyn (New York City), and they had six sons and six daughters; d.
+6 Dec.
+1874 Pauline Reich in Brooklyn (New York City), and they had six daughters and six sons, one of whom died in infancy; d.
 4 Jan.
 1923 in Ottawa.

 After Moses Bilsky arrived in the Canadas in 1843, he lived with his father in Montreal and then in Kemptville, Upper Canada.
 When Ely Bilsky went to Palestine – some accounts say he returned to Russia – Moses stayed with relatives in New York State.
 He moved to Ottawa in 1856 or 1857, the first Jew to locate there.